400 West Circulo Del Paladin, Green Valley, Arizona 85614

 Interiors range from very simple to upgraded with tile floors, stainless steel appliances, marble coutertops and a large fireplace.
 Most homes have living space between 1,000 and 1,500 square feet, with two bedrooms and two baths.
 Landscaping is comprised of rocks, cacti and small bushes.

 Prices start in the low-$100,000s.
 The HOA fee ranges from about $18 to $45 per month.
-Please check with a Realtor to verify this price as it may change.
+Please check with a Realtor to verify this as prices may change.

 One of the reasons that people enjoy living here is Green Valley Recreation (GVR).
 This organization manages the extensive amenities for Green Valley's 55+ communities.
 When Casa Paloma homeowners pay GVR's membership fee, they then have access to its 13 recreation centers located throughout Green Valley.

 Green Valley Hospital opened in 2015 and has 50 beds.
 It is accredited by DNV-GL, a relatively new accreditation organization, and it accepts Medicare patients.